 Evan Turiano is a History Ph.D.
-Student at the Graduate Center, CUNY, under the advisement of Dr. James Oakes.
+Candidate at the Graduate Center, CUNY, under the advisement of Dr. James Oakes.
 He’s taught United States History at Queens College, CUNY since 2017.

 Turiano received his M.A. in History from the Graduate Center, CUNY, and his B.A. in American Studies from Trinity College.
 He lives in Queens, NY.